A·PPLIED

 The decision = a function of (the evidence)

 There is no shortage of HR technology ambition.
 What's harder to find is someone who will tell you honestly what will work, what won't, and what to do first.
-That's the role Applied Partners plays.

 01